sudoalx/blog/content/posts/hello-world.md

 Blogspot is not very customizable and it's ugly (in my opinion), but hey, I was just a kid and didn't know much about web development back then.
 On the other hand, Wordpress was a little overkill for my needs.
 I didn't need a full blown CMS for a simple blog.
 And even though I have a VPS, I didn't want to spend time maintaining yet another WordPress installation, plus it can get very slow when accessed from locations far away from the server.

 I have been using Hugo for a while now on personal projects and some gigs, I've loved it since the first time I used it.
 It is blazing fast, easy to use, very simple and static.
 I don't need to worry about security or maintenance.
-I just need to write my posts in markdown, push them to my git repo and let the CI/CD pipeline do the rest.
+With Hugo I can just write my posts in markdown, push them to my git repo and let Cloudflare pages' CI/CD do the rest.
+I can also use my own domain name and Cloudflare's CDN for free.

 ## Why am I blogging again?